watrgoat/Data-Structures/HW/HW-6-Inverse-Word_Search/README.txt

 Remember: Your implementation for this assignment must be done on your own, as described in "Academic Integrity for Homework" handout.

-ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT: 10
+ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT: 15

 ALGORITHM ANALYSIS:
 What's the order notation of your algorithm?
 BAD
+O()

 TEST CASE SUMMARY: